-A survey conducted March 12-13 of 170 US clinical trial sites found that 39% of sites expected less patient enrollment in new trials, and 25% expected reduced rates of continuation of ongoing trials.
+A survey conducted March 12-13 of 170 US clinical trial sites found that 39% of sites expected less patient enrollment in new trials, and 25% expected reduced rates of continuation of ongoing trials19.
 Notably, the COVID-19 incidence and social distancing measures have increased significantly since the survey was conducted.
-FDA has issued new guidance on conducting clinical trials to try to mitigate the impact, allowing for protocol amendments and alternative assessment methods, but the pace of research will certainly be slower for months to come.
-Eli Lilly has already announced broad curtailing of R&D activities, pausing new study starts and enrollment across clinical programs.
+FDA has issued new guidance on conducting clinical trials to try to mitigate the impact, allowing for protocol amendments and alternative assessment methods20, but the pace of research will certainly be slower for months to come.
+Eli Lilly has already announced broad curtailing of R&D activities, pausing new study starts and enrollment across clinical programs21.

 Delays in communication of research results and medical education

 Oncology conference cancellations or postponements thus far include the AACR Annual Meeting22, the Society of Gynecologic Oncology (SGO) Annual Meeting23, and the NCCN Annual Conference24.
 More disruptions of major meetings are expected to follow.

 FDA has announced the suspension of some of its regular activities including foreign manufacturing site inspections.
 This is expected to delay approval timelines of new therapies25.